Qube (cable television): Qube remote

-Post-Qube
+Legacy

-Although Qube had a short lifespan of seven years and multiple shortcomings, it occupies a unique place in media history since it was a venture that led to other innovations in the television industry.
-Among other things, it triggered the birth of several innovative cable television networks, such as MTV and Nickelodeon, contributed to the growth of infomercials, and introduced instant television ratings.
+Although Qube had a short lifespan of seven years and multiple shortcomings, it occupies a unique place in media history since it was a venture which led to other innovations in the television industry.
+Among other things, it triggered the birth of several innovative cable television networks including MTV and Nickelodeon, contributed to the growth of infomercials, and introduced instant television ratings.
 According to Everett Rogers, it also became the first media enterprise that raised serious concerns about large-scale user privacy issues.

 Qube served as an incubator for a large number of media innovators.
-Some examples of people who worked on Qube, moving on to other technological and media innovations, are:
+Some people who worked on Qube, moving on to other technological and media innovations, are: